min2ha/ukwa-site/content/target/57760/index.en.md

   "subject": "Brexit"
 }

-# Department for International Trade: Government sets out vision for post EU trade and customs policy

 The government has taken a significant step in preparing to leave the EU by setting out arrangements for post-Brexit trade and customs policy.